-4PM Media (The Wild Goose, The Vigil Project) has partnered with Project Light to produce a powerful new film that addresses many of the struggles that women in our society today must confront.
+4PM Media (The Wild Goose, The Vigil Project) has partnered with Project Light to produce a powerful film that addresses many of the struggles that women in our society today must confront.
 The world has set such unrealistic standards of beauty, success, and happiness, and too many women are believing the lie.

 Speaking to Sparrows is “a feature length documentary film that explores beauty, brokenness, vulnerability, relationships and healing our identity as women.”
 Audrey Assad, Sr. Miriam James, Mary Bielski and worship leader Ben Walther are just a few of the people who bring their wisdom and passion to this project.